Cover photo of Meelup Beach by the talented @skyperth – give them a follow on Instagram.

 Photo by @discovermargaretriver

 Located at the start of the Meelup Regional Park, Eagle Bay is a popular family beach with safe swimming and plenty of rock pools to explore.
 It’s only a five minute drive from Eagle Bay Brewing Co and Wise Winery, both of which we can highly recommend for a pre/post swim lunch!

 Meelup Beach is unquestionably one of most picturesque beaches in the region and continues to be a fan favourite for both locals and tourists alike.
 The beach gets very little waves or wind and has surf life savers present in summer, making it the perfect swimming beach for people of all ages.
 There are a few nice little shady grassed areas just above the beach with picnic tables and barbecues for those wanting to make a day of it.

 Gnarabup Beach is only a 10-minute drive from the Margaret River town centre and is one of the most popular swimming beaches in the region.
-The highlight for us is the charming White Elephant Café located just above the beach, which serves up delicious breakfasts and lunches with table views overlooking the ocean!
+The highlight for us is the charming White Elephant Café (pictured below) located just above the beach, which serves up delicious breakfasts and lunches with table views overlooking the ocean!

 Busselton Beach is another great family beach with clear calm waters.
 The star attraction is it’s 1.84 km long jetty, making it the longest timber piled jetty in the southern hemisphere.